The First Project Management Framework for Academics

-The Pathfinder framework equips academic researchers with a solution to improve how they manage their projects and do so more effectively and efficiently.
-With knowledge gained through this process, they may identify pathways or adapt other tools and techniques in order to make this framework even more efficient for their work.
-But the Pathfinder must be careful when making such changes noting that they could reduce the efficiency of the framework (‘verschlimmbessern’).
+The Pathfinder Framework equips academic researchers solutions for improving the quality and efficiency of how they manage projects.
+With knowledge gained through this process, researchers may identify new pathways and/or adapt external tools and techniques to enhance the Pathfinder Framework.
+But the Pathfinder practitioner must be aware that any changes could potentially reduce the efficiency of the framework (‘verschlimmbessern’).

-Everything in this framework does not require the use of paid software that has a multitude of functions (high-tech, low-touch); the preferred method of this framework is a highly visible and physical area to write—or put notes—on.
-Progress sheets, results, and other information can be either drawn on a board or printed out and pinned onto the board (low-tech, high-touch).
+Everything in this framework does not require the use of paid software that has a multitude of functions (high-tech, low-touch).
+In contrast, the preferred method of this framework is a simple, highly visible, and physical area to write—or put notes—on.
+It is suggested that progress sheets, results, and other relevant information should be either drawn directly on, or printed out and pinned onto a board (low-tech, high-touch).